 This usually helps the interviewer to understand your adaptability and versatility.
 Working as a customer service representative can be stressful and exhausting.
 Several calls will land on your IVR with different issues, which will be a simple job.
 Hence, this is the time to prove that you can handle customers with different problems.
 Tell them stories about your previous job when you handled several angry customers with different problems and how you kept your cool and solved them patiently.

 As customer service jobs are quite demanding, you must understand what the interviewer wants.
 Give them that - and voila!
 You'll ace it.
+You can expect to come across Customer Service interview questions like this more often than others.

 This is a ubiquitous customer service interview question asked of a fresher.
 As you do not have prior experience, sharing your own experience is better.
 This allows you to express your knowledge about the role even if you are new to the industry.
 While answering your question, maintain a flow and remember to add positive points.